jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Phillips_RNAseq/readme.md

 # RNA-Seq Resistome profiling of Acinetobacter baumannii
 - For this project, you will:
-    - organize RNA data.
+    - parse and organize RNAseq data.
-    - discover transcipts responsible for antibiotic resistances in Acinetobacter baumannii.
+    - generate a boxplot illustrating gene expression differences between sample types

 ## Recomended modules
 Matplotlib